 Replacing your car’s 12V battery may seem like an easy task.
 However, with battery prices ranging from £50-£200, doing it yourself doesn’t save you that much.
 Not only must you follow careful instructions to properly replace a car’s battery, but you could miss other preventative care opportunities.
 During the installation process, your mechanic may find unknown issues which could make you fail an upcoming MOT test.
 Not passing an MOT can result in huge fines – up to £2,500.

 The Sunday Times provides step-by-step instructions on how to replace a car’s battery.
 To check if a new battery is correctly installed, you’ll have to wait for it to charge and use a battery tester.
 This process can be time consuming.
 You’ll also need to check to see if it’s properly fitted – which is an easy mistake.
 If any of these steps aren’t followed correctly, you risk prematurely wearing the new battery or having a car that won’t start.

 Fixter’s thorough car battery replacement service handles:

 When receiving a car battery replacement with Fixter, your car is in good hands.
-Our garage network comprises over 35 years of experience and services hundreds of cars per month.
+Our garage network comprises over 35 years of experience and services thousands of cars per month.
 We work with top networks, including Bosch Car Care, Autofirst, Auto Care, Unipart Car Care, RAC, AA, and Trust My Garage.
 Our garages receive training from Group Auto, Bosch, and Autofirst, among others to maintain compliance and stay up to date on industry and technological changes.
 All our garages meet the UK’s MOT standards, and thoroughly tests each car.
 Additionally, you can count on Fixter to perform regular maintenance check-ups with our full, major, and interim services.
 Each offering is tailor-made based on the needs of your particular car.